Outkitel Nano Review

 The Nano comes with a built-in 400mAh battery.
 This should last you about a full day of vaping, but you will definitely have to charge it every night.
 Thankfully, it charges pretty fast and so this isn’t an issue.

 The battery is a bit on the small side, and for how much the device weighs I would expect it to be larger.
 I’m sure they could have fit in a larger battery and reduced the weight by using plastic instead of metal.
-This would of definitely made the device more appealing.
+This would have definitely made the device more appealing.

 For a starter kit, the Nano is pretty easy to use and very simple to operate.
 Simply fill the pod, click it on, and you’re good to go.
 While the general look and feel of the Nano are good, the battery is a bit too small to be used as a daily-driver for heavy vapers.
 Someone who is transitioning to vaping may find the device useful for its simplicity, but there are better options out there in terms of all-in-ones.